 2. Coconut Oil

-Not only coconut oil contains antifungal and bacterial properties, but it is also excellent moisturizer too.
+Not only coconut oil contains antifungal and bacterial properties, but it is also an excellent moisturizer too.
 Coconut oil can be used to treat yeast infections, allergies, eczema, and insect bites.
 How to use it: massage the oil into the affected area for quick relief.

 3. Chamomile and Herbal Tea Soaks